Codecademy/docs/content/css/concepts/units-in-css/units-in-css.md

 * `mm` - Millimeters

-## Relative Units

-These are CSS units whose size is relative to some other length.
+*Relative units* are CSS units whose size is relative to some other length.
 They could relate to things like:

 * the font-size of a direct parent element
 * the default font-size of the HTML body